 Sanders can be dangerous if not used properly.

 - Make sure you understand instructions before attempting to use any tool or machine.

 - Learn the applications and limitations before use.

 - Refer to Woodworking Machines - General Safety Tips for general safeguards.

-- Wear safety glasses or goggles, or a face shield (with safety glasses or goggles) when operating a sander.
+- Wear safety glasses with side shields or safety goggles, or a face shield (with safety glasses or goggles) when operating a sander.